SoftInstigate/restheart-website/docs/v3/roadmap.md

 ### Development status

-- <span style="color:green">**done**</span> in branch *next*
+- <span style="color:green">**done**</span>

-### TODOs

-- add documentation about change streams.

 ## Transactions

-RESTHeart Pro 4.0 fully supports [multi document transactions](https://docs.mongodb.com/manual/core/write-operations-atomicity/#multi-document-transactions) introduced by MongoDB 4.0 for replica sets.
+RESTHeart Platform 4.0 fully supports [multi document transactions](https://docs.mongodb.com/manual/core/write-operations-atomicity/#multi-document-transactions) introduced by MongoDB 4.0 for replica sets.

-> note: this feature is only available with RESTHeart Pro.
+> note: this feature is only available with RESTHeart Platform.

 Following the REST paradigm, the approach to support transactions is modeling them as first class resources.